 Negative Pressure Rooms - 2 inpatient rooms, 1 in emergency department (inpatient rooms are used by emergency department or other clinics when indicated).
-A few ventilators are available for emergency situations only.

 For all transfers outside of TONHC we are calling the Arizona Surge Line.
 The Arizona Surge Line is a 24/7 toll-free statewide system activated 4/22/20 to keep hospitals and regions of Arizona from being overwhelmed by facilitating COVID-19 patient admission, transfer, and discharge to appropriate levels of care.